Education and training in laboratory animal science

 Adequate education in the principles of modern Laboratory Animal Science, and species-specific training in the procedures to be used, are prerequisites for good animal welfare.
 Animals living in harmony with their surroundings will also deliver the most reliable scientific data in an experiment.

 The requirements for education and training have changed dramatically over the years, not least due to changes in European legislation, which have triggered changes in Norwegian law.
-These changes in legislation are described on a separate page.
+The changes in Norwegian legislation are described on a separate page.

 If you need guidance on planning animal research and testing, please see the PREPARE guidelines.